nthuls/Arch_Video_background/README.md

 ### Changing File Ownership

 If you want your user to own the script, you can change the ownership with `chown`.
-Replace `nthuli` with your username and `xwinwrap.sh` with the name of your script:
+Replace `USER` with your username and `xwinwrap.sh` with the name of your script:

 ```bash
 sudo chown USER:USER /usr/local/bin/xwinwrap.sh